Algorithmically Designed Artificial Neural Networks (ADANNs): Higher order deep operator learning for parametric partial differential equations: Introduction

-There is nowadays also a huge literature on deep learning approximation methods for low-dimensional PDEs (cf., e.g., \cite{Karniadakis21,Raissi19}).
-For low-dimensional PDEs, in most cases, there usually already exist a number of highly efficient traditional (non-deep learning based) approximation methods in the scientific literature (cf., e.g., \cite{tadmor2012review,Jovanovic2014}).
-Nonetheless, there are several convincing arguments that deep learning approximation methods might have the potential to significantly outperform such efficient traditional approximation methods from classical numerics.

-One situation where this strongly applies is in the context of \emph{parametric} PDE approximation problems.
-Specifically, in applications one is often not only interested to approximately solve the considered PDE models once but instead there is often the need to approximately solve such models again and again but with different initial values and/or different model parameters and the idea of deep learning approaches in this context is to try to not only solve one fixed PDE model but instead to use deep ANNs to learn the whole solution mapping which maps initial values and model parameters to the corresponding PDE solutions.
-In particular, even though the original PDE model has often only one to three space-dimensions, the associated parametric approximation problem becomes very high-dimensional due to the high number of parameters to approximately describe the initial value and the model parameters.
-Deep learning methods seem to be very natural candidates for such kind of problems in a way that the deep ANNs learn the mapping from parametrizations of the initial values and/or the model parameters to the PDE solution based on training data -- the deep learning methods in this situation are then often referred to as \emph{operator learning} approaches (cf., e.g., \cite{Li2021fourier,LiKovachki2020GraphKernel,DeepONets}).
+There is also a vast literature on deep learning approximation methods for low-dimensional \PDEs\ (cf., e.g., \cite{Karniadakis21,Raissi19,Jentzen2023,beck2020overviewPublished} and the references therein).
+For low-dimensional \PDEs\, in most cases, there usually already exist a number of efficient classical (non-deep learning based) approximation methods in the scientific literature (cf., e.g., \cite{tadmor2012review,Jovanovic2014,LeVeque2007,Bartels2015}).
+Nonetheless, there are several convincing arguments that deep learning approximation methods might have the potential to significantly outperform such traditional approximation methods from classical numerics.
+One situation where this strongly applies is in the context of \emph{parametric} \PDE\ approximation problems.
+Specifically, in applications one is often not only interested in approximately solving a \PDE\ model once but instead there is often the need to approximately solve a \PDE\ model repeatedly but with different initial values and/or different model parameters.
+The idea of deep learning approaches in this context is to try to not only solve one fixed \PDE\ but instead to learn the whole solution operator which maps initial values and model parameters to corresponding \PDE\ solutions.
+Even though the original \PDE\ model has often only one to three space-dimensions, the associated approximation problem for the solution operator typically becomes very high-dimensional due to the high number of parameters required to approximately describe the initial value and the model parameters.
+Because of their apparent capacity to overcome the curse of dimensionality, deep learning methods, therefore seem to be very natural candidates for such approximation problems.
+Deep learning methods in this situation are then often referred to as \emph{(deep) operator learning} approaches (cf., e.g., \cite{Li2021,Li2020,Lu2021}).
+However, even though very remarkable advances have been accomplished in this area of research, for instance, by means of so-called \FNOs\ (see \cite{Li2021}), so far in most situations deep operator learning techniques do not outperform the most efficient higher order classical numerical methods.
+This is also not entirely surprising due to fundamental lower bounds established in the literature that a wide class of methods, including typical deep learning approximations, can in general not overcome the curse of dimensionality in the $L^\infty$-norm (cf., e.g., \cite{hs99,Heinrich2006,Grohs2023published}).